D-Antonelli/50Things/README.md

 # Build 50 things

 Getting out of comfort zone and building things with technologies I've never worked with?
-Sounds good, and I will test this idea in this repo.
+Sounds good, and I commit myself to test this idea in reality.

 ## Rules